codereport/codereport.github.io/_posts/2020-04-10-CppCastEpisode242IsAwesome.md

 > And once he [Stroustrup] realizes that we [the Rust team] actually like C++ and that we aren't just hear to dog on C++, we started to have this really awesome conversation about what it was like to design C++ over the years ...

-This echos what I stated at the beginning of my [lightning talk](https://www.youtube.com/watch?v=tsfaE-eDusg) at Meeting C++ 2019 where I said:
+This echoes what I stated at the beginning of my [lightning talk](https://www.youtube.com/watch?v=tsfaE-eDusg) at Meeting C++ 2019 where I said:

 > Not only should we be kind to them [developers in other programming languages], you should think about learning some of these languages.